Shivamgupta097/nodejs-learning/README.md

 In this episode, you learned:

+- Why modular code is important
-- How to install Node.js using NVM
+- How to use `require()` and `module.exports` in Node.js
-- What REPL is and how it works
-- The difference between global objects in browser and Node.js
+- Differences between default and named exports
-- How to run your first Node.js program
-- How `globalThis` simplifies global object handling

-> Great work!
-Now you're ready to explore **Node.js modules** and more in the next episode.
+- How Node modules are isolated and must explicitly export code

+> Great job! 🎉
+> Up next: **Episode 05 - The Module Wrapper Function** – where we’ll uncover how Node wraps your code under the hood.

 ---

-#### ✅ Happpy Learning:
+#### ✅ Happy Learning:

- - This content is part of my learning journey in Node.js.
-If you find any mistakes or want to suggest improvements, feel free to contribute.
-Let's learn and grow together!
+This content is part of my learning journey in Node.js.
+If you spot any mistakes or want to suggest improvements, feel free to contribute.
+Let’s learn and grow together! 🙌